-Adopted: December 2020 (Updated: December 2022) Review: Annually

-INT RODUCTION 4
+Adopted (Original from NALC Model): December 2020

+Reviewed: May 2025

+Review Period: Annually

-1. RULES OF DEBATE AT MEETINGS 5
+1. RULES OF DEBATE AT MEETINGS 4

-2. DISORDERLY CONDUCT AT MEETINGS 7
+2. DISORDERLY CONDUCT AT MEETINGS 6

-3. MEETINGS GENERALLY 7
+3. MEETINGS GENERALLY 6

-4. COMMITTEES AND SUB-COMMITTEES .
-10
+4. COMMITTEES AND SUB-COMMITTEES 9

-5. ORDINARY COUNCIL MEETINGS .
-11
+5. ORDINARY COUNCIL MEETINGS 10

-6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES .
-13
+6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES 12

-7. PREVIOUS RESOLUTIONS .
-13
+7. PREVIOUS RESOLUTIONS

-8. VOTING ON APPOINTMENTS .
-13
+8. VOTING ON APPOINTMENTS 13

-9. MOTIONS FOR A MEETING THAT REQUIRE WRITTEN NOTICE TO BE GIVEN TO THE PROPER OFFICER .
-14
+9. MOTIONS FOR A MEETING THAT REQUIRE WRITTEN NOTICE TO BE GIVEN TO THE PROPER OFFICER 13

 10. MOTIONS AT A MEETING THAT DO NOT REQUIRE WRITTEN NOTICE .
 14

-11. MANAGEMENT OF INFORMATION .
-15
+11. MANAGEMENT OF INFORMATION

-12. DRAFT MINUTES .
-16
+12. DRAFT MINUTES 15

-13. CODE OF CONDUCT AND DISPENSATIONS .
-17
+13. CODE OF CONDUCT AND DISPENSATIONS 16

-CODE OF CONDUCT COMPLAINTS
+14. CODE OF CONDUCT COMPLAINTS 17

-15. PROPER OFFICER .
-19
+15 .
+PROPER OFFICER 17

-16. RESPONSIBLE FINANCIAL OFFICER .
-20
+16. RESPONSIBLE FINANCIAL OFFICER 18

-17. ACCOUNTS AND ACCOUNTING STATEMENTS .
-20
+17 .
+ACCOUNTS AND ACCOUNTING STATEMENTS 19

-18. FINANCIAL CONTROLS AND PROCUREMENT .
-21
+18. FINANCIAL CONTROLS AND PROCUREMENT 20

-19. HANDLING STAFF MATTERS .
-23
+19. HANDLING STAFF MATTERS 21

-20. RESPONSIBILITIES TO PROVIDE INFORMATION .
+20. RESPONSIBILITIES TO PROVIDE INFORMATION 22

+21. RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION 22

+22. RELATIONS WITH THE PRESS/MEDIA 22

+23. EXECUTION AND SEALING OF LEGAL DEEDS 22

+24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS 23

+25. RESTRICTIONS ON COUNCILLOR ACTIVITIES 23

+26. STANDING ORDERS GENERALLY 23

+27. MAYORAL .
 24

-21. RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION .
-24

-22. RELATIONS WITH THE PRESS/MEDIA .
+28. ANNUAL TOWN MEETING .
 25

-23. EXECUTION AND SEALING OF LEGAL DEEDS .
-25

-24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS .
-26

-25. RESTRICTIONS ON COUNCILLOR ACTIVITIES .
-26

-26. STANDING ORDERS GENERALLY .
-26

-27. MAYORAL 27

-28. ANNUAL TOWN MEETING 28